shahern004/CRUSTy/Documentation/EMBEDDED_SYSTEMS.md

 ## Embedded Backend

 The embedded backend is responsible for communicating with the STM32H5 device and translating between the `EncryptionBackend` trait methods and the device's protocol.
+CRUSTy will utilize cbindgen (https://github.com/mozilla/cbindgen) to route function from the Rust-ffi API to the C embedded device.

 ### Configuration